Oral Surgeon Specializing in Oral Pathology for Norwalk, CT & the Surrounding Communities

 These changes can be detected on the lips, cheeks, palate and gum tissue around the teeth, tongue, face and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain, without an obvious cause or reason, may also be at risk for oral cancer.

+When you visit our office, our oral surgeon may recommend a biopsy.
 A biopsy is a surgical procedure that involves the removal of a piece of the suspicious tissue; usually part of the lining tissue (mucosa) of the mouth or the underlying bone that has demonstrated possible involvement through the examination process.
 Fortunately, most biopsies can be carried out in the office setting with Novocain or Lidocaine, a local anesthesia.
 Upon completion of the biopsy, the harvested piece of tissue, or specimen, is sent to a pathology laboratory for examination where the tissue is handled by a qualified specialist in oral pathology.

 What Should I Expect?